Planning permission appeals

 - adds conditions you don't agree with

-- doesn't come to a decision within a set time
+- does not come to a decision within a set time

 How to appeal

-There is no cost for submitting an appeal, but you will be responsible for your own expenses.
+There is no cost for submitting an appeal, but you'll be responsible for your own expenses.

 The appeals process

 The appeals process has a strict timetable with deadlines for each stage.
+Make sure everything's sent on time.
 If you send information after the deadline, it may be sent back to you and will not be considered.